skellis46/finger-pointing-moon/project-partners and project-team.md

 _unforgettable_

+confirmed:
+- Yorkshire Dance: confirmed
+- The Work Room (Anita Clark): confirmed 20201011

 yet to approach:

 - Bassano del Grappa?
-- CDS
 - possibles from talking with Debbie Williams:
     + Sarah Fadel in Lebanon -- for unforgettable experience
     + Nirmala in Singapore -- her own organisation

 contacted:
 - Robyn Cabaret and Anneliese Graham at Sadlers 20201014;

-confirmed:
-- Yorkshire Dance: confirmed
-- The Work Room (Anita Clark): confirmed 20201011

-contacted:
-- contacted Debbie Williams about Choreomundus contacts: 20200917; 20201014

 no or I decided not to:
 - The Place: contacted Eddie 20200916; again 20201002
 - San Francisco space? -- contacted Christian Burns 20200916
+- CDS
+- contacted Debbie Williams about Choreomundus contacts: 20200917; 20201014

 >from Je-S help: